1950–51 Boston Celtics season

 The 1950–51 Boston Celtics season was the fifth season of the Boston Celtics in the National Basketball Association (NBA).
-It was Red Auerbach's first season as head coach.
+It was Red Auerbach's first season as the legendary head coach for the Boston Celtics after previously being the head coach for the Washington Capitols in the old Basketball Association of America and the brief majority of time spent for the previous NBA season under the Tri-Cities Blackhawks.
 This was also the first winning season in franchise history, finishing 9 games above .500, beginning a streak of 19 consecutive winning seasons.
 They also qualified for the playoffs for the second time in franchise history, starting a streak of 19 consecutive postseason appearances as well.
 One lesser known aspect that's not mentioned during this season was how two out of three games successfully rigged by NBA referee Sol Levy involved the Celtics winning two matches against the Washington Capitols (who would become defunct later in the season) and Indianapolis Olympians on November 11 & 12 respectively, with the latter game in particular catching Levy in the act and later resulting in his arrest as an accomplice in the CCNY point-shaving scandal of 1951.